Hrólfs saga kraka: Summary

-In Hrólfr Kraki's saga, Halfdan (Healfdene) had three children, the sons Helgi (Halga) and Hróarr (Hroðgar) and the daughter Signý.
+In Hrólf Kraki's saga, Halfdan (Healfdene) had three children, the sons Helgi (Halga) and Hróarr (Hroðgar) and the daughter Signý.
 The sister was the eldest and married to Sævil Jarl, with whom she had the son Hrókr.
 Halfdan was murdered by his own brother Fróði (Froda) and the two brothers had to seek refuge with a man called Vivil on an island, until they could avenge their father and kill Fróði.

 Whereas Hróarr moved to Northumbria and married the king's daughter, Helgi (i.e. Halga) went to the Saxons wanting to woo their warlike queen Oluf.
 She was, however, not interested and humiliated Helgi by shaving his head and covering him with tar, while he was asleep, and sending him back to his ship.
 Some time later, Helgi returned and through a ruse, he kidnapped the queen for a while during which time he made her pregnant.

 Having returned to her kingdom, the queen bore a child, a girl which she named Yrsa after her dog.
 Yrsa was set to live as a shepherd, until she was 12 years old, when she met her father Helgi who fell in love with her, not knowing it was his daughter.
 Oluf kept quiet about the parentage and saw it as her revenge that Helgi would wed his own daughter.
-Helgi and Yrsa had the son Hrólfr.
+Helgi and Yrsa had the son Hrólf.

 Learning that Helgi and Yrsa lived happily together, queen Oluf travelled to Denmark to tell her daughter the truth.
 Yrsa was shocked and although Helgi wanted their relationship to remain as it was, Yrsa insisted on leaving him to live alone.
 She was later taken by the Swedish king Aðils (Eadgils) as his queen, which made Helgi even more unhappy.
 Helgi went to Uppsala to fetch her, but was killed by Aðils in battle.
-In Lejre, he was succeeded by his son Hrólfr.
+In Lejre, he was succeeded by his son Hrólf.

-Hrólfr soon assembled twelve great berserkers named Hrómundr harði, Hrólfr skjóthendi, Svipdagr, Beigaðr, Hvítserkr inn hvati, Haklangr, Harðrefill, Haki inn frækni, Vöttr inn mikilaflaði, Starólfr, Hjalti inn hugprúði and Bödvar Bjarki.
+Hrólf soon assembled twelve great berserkers named Hrómundr harði, Hrólf skjóthendi, Svipdagr, Beigaðr, Hvítserkr inn hvati, Haklangr, Harðrefill, Haki inn frækni, Vöttr inn mikilaflaði, Starólfr, Hjalti inn hugprúði and Bödvar Bjarki.

 After some time, Bödvar Bjarki encouraged Hrólfr to go Uppsala to claim the gold that Aðils had taken from Helgi after the battle.
 Hrólfr departed with 120 men and his twelve berserkers and during a rest they were tested by a farmer called Hrani (Odin in disguise) who advised Hrólfr to send back all his troops but his twelve berserkers, as numbers would not help him against Aðils.

 They were at first well received, but in his hall, Aðils did his best to stop Hrólfr with pit traps and hidden warriors who attacked the Danes.
 Finally Aðils entertained them but put them to a test where they had to endure immense heat by a fire.
 Hrólfr and his berserkers finally had enough and threw the courtiers, who were feeding the fire, into the fire and leapt at Aðils.
 The Swedish king disappeared through a hollow tree trunk that stood in his hall.